MystenLabs/sui/crates/sui-sdk/README.md

 You can also build the documentation locally.
 To do so,

-1. Open a Terminal or Console and go to the `sui/crates/sui-sdk` directory.
+1. Clone the `sui` repo locally.
+Open a Terminal or Console and go to the `sui/crates/sui-sdk` directory.

 1. Run `cargo doc` to build the documentation into the `sui/target` directory.
 Take note of location of the generated file from the last line of the output, for example `Generated /Users/foo/sui/target/doc/sui_sdk/index.html`.

-1. Use a web browser, like Chrome, to open the `index.html` file at the location your console reported in the previous step.
+1. Use a web browser, like Chrome, to open the `.../target/doc/sui_sdk/index.html` file at the location your console reported in the previous step.

 ## Rust SDK examples